BONUS: Practice Test & Recommendation Links!

+Are you health professionals preparing for your OET listening test?
 OET listening part C is often cited by candidates as being the most challenging of the listening sections of the OET exam.
-Like OET listening part B, it uses a multiple-choice format, however, unlike part B, the texts are of an extended nature, typically around six-and-a-half to seven minutes in length.
+Like OET listening part B, it uses a multiple-choice format or multiple choice questions, however, unlike part B, the texts are of an extended nature, typically around six-and-a-half to seven minutes in length.
 Keeping focussed on extended recordings like this can be tricky, particularly as there is only one main speaker, meaning that more information can be included at a faster pace.
 So, here are 4 important tips on how to ace OET listening part C that you can use to approach this task in order to maximise your potential marks.

 1. Begin with a top-down approach:

 A top-down approach refers to an approach to a new text, which allows us to engage our own background knowledge in relation to a topic.
 So, if we were about to listen to a radio documentary in our own language about the Zika virus, we would go into that documentary with certain ideas and expectations.
 We’d be thinking about things such as: where the virus began; the effects of the virus; how to avoid catching the virus; we might make comparisons between the Zika virus and other viruses we are knowledgeable about.
 All of these ideas prepare us to listen to an extended text.

 The logical expectations we have when we listen exist to allow us to make more sense more quickly of new information.
 Just as we would approach a text like this in our own language in order to help us make sense of it, we can take the same approach to an OET listening part C text.
 The first line will always tell us who is speaking and what the topic of the text will be.

 For example, here’s the first line from a sample OET question: “You hear an interview with a cardiologist called Dr Jack Robson, who’s an expert on Chagas disease.”